jtslear/mustached-archer/README.md

 ##Note:##

-This is a work in progress, I've run into the following problems:
+This is a work in progress, I've run into the following problem:

- - I cannot create a postgresql role
  - This recipe does not work in centOS
   - I suspect the pgdg yum recipe is not compatible with chef 11, and/or centos, but I need to complete more testing (I needed a version higher than the centos repos)